nullstare/ReiLua/README.md

 ReiLua is currently in arbitrary version 0.1 and some planned raylib functionality is still missing but it already has over 300 functions.

-List of some missing features that are planned to be included.
-For specific function check API.
+List of some MISSING features that are planned to be included.
+For specific function, check API.

 * Core
 	* Some screen-space-related functions